teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 ---

 Similarly to the numerous tools available on Galaxy, numerous workflow are available on public Galaxy instances and in [Workflow Hub](https://workflowhub.eu/).
-This tutorail will take you through the steps to display the most relevant workflows on your community codex page.
+This tutorail will take you through the steps to generate resources listing the relevant workflows and how to display them on your community codex page.

-The pipeline creates an table with all the workflows.
+The pipeline creates a table with all the workflows associated to selected tags.
 This table can be **filtered to only include workflows that are relevant to a specific research community**.

 The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.